arnavagarr/Spring-Mass-Vehicle-Suspension-Modelling-Project/Models/Single Mass Model/README.md

-# Single-Mass Spring Damper System:
+# Single Mass Spring-Damper System:

 In this 1-DOF Model,it includes a simplified model of a single mass moving along a single axis, the forces that govern motion include a spring(k) and a damper(c)